AdarshVKSingh/Ecommerce_web_app_with_graphical_MFA/README.md

 #Some functionalities of the website are :
   MFA using username,password and graphical authentication.
-  A customer can also behave as a seller ,and is provided with admin level privelages on his products only.
+  A customer can also behave as a seller ,and is provided with admin level privileges on his products only.
   CSRF protection is Implemented.
   Form validation using express validator.